The Emergence of Higher-Order Structure in Scientific and Technological Knowledge Networks: Results

-We conducted several analyses to evaluate the predictive power of topological properties relative to common measures in the literature.
+We conducted several analyses to evaluate the predictive power of topological properties relative to alternative measures.
 First, the bottom of Table \ref{table:SummaryStatistics} reports Wald tests that evaluate whether the inclusion of topological measures improves model fit.
-Across all models, including those with field fixed effects, year fixed effects, and control variables, the null hypothesis is rejected and we conclude that fit improves significantly with the inclusion of the topological measures.
-Second, we decomposed the adjusted-$R^2$ of Model 5 of Table \ref{table:SummaryStatistics} (our primary model of interest) to evaluate the relative contribution of six groups of predictors---Betti numbers, cell counts, network properties, publication volume, and field and year fixed effects.
-The results of this analysis are summarized in Table \ref{table:DominanceAnalysis}.
-As may be expected, the most informative predictor of a ``hit'' is the field of publication.
-However, among the remaining groups of predictors, the Betti numbers (i.e., $\beta_0$, $\beta_1$, $\beta_2$, and $\beta_3$) contribute the most (14.63\%) to the adjusted $R^2$; of note, this contribution is roughly 40\% more than that made by the basic (lower level) network properties and 43\% more than that made by the year fixed effects.
+Across all models, including those with field and year fixed effects and control variables, the null hypothesis is rejected; fit improves significantly with the inclusion of the topological measures.
+Second, we decomposed the adjusted-$R^2$ of Model 5 of Table \ref{table:SummaryStatistics} to evaluate the relative contribution of six groups of predictors---Betti numbers, cell counts, network properties, publication volume, and field and year fixed effects.
+The results are summarized in Table \ref{table:DominanceAnalysis}.
+As may be expected, the most informative predictor is the field of publication.
+However, among the remaining predictors, the Betti numbers (i.e., $\beta_0$, $\beta_1$, $\beta_2$, and $\beta_3$) contribute the most (14.63\%) to the adjusted $R^2$; of note, this contribution is roughly 40\% more than that made by the basic (lower level) network properties and 43\% more than that made by the year fixed effects.